 At least, McAfee Safe Connect utilizes the AES-256 cipher.
 Most major VPN services favor this method of encryption, which has yet to be broken.

 Safe Connect also passed our IP and DNS leak tests.
-This is shown in the image below, where we are connecting to an East Coast US server from our base in London.
+This is shown in the image below, where we are connecting to an East Coast US server.

-Screenshot from Browserleaks.com showing a US IP address, with no IP or DNS leaks from our base in London, UK.
+Screenshot from Browserleaks.com showing a US IP address, with no IP or DNS leaks.

 However, despite the use of AES-256 and IP and DNS leak protection being encouraging, this still falls far short of redeeming the shortcomings of Safe Connect’s encryption and security quality.